Financial close process: Why it's broken and how to fix it

 The other big benefit of this for finance teams is that company spending is always up to date.
 You can see how much teams spend the second they pay for something, rather than having to wait until expense reports are processed.
 Which from a strategic perspective is huge!

-4. Digitized invoice processing
+4. Digitised invoice processing

 Another problem that can affect closing is the way that businesses deal with invoices.
 In a lot of cases, this is very ad hoc.